ZeinabMohammed/Loan/README.md

 - Clone this repo to your local machine using `https://github.com/zeinabmohammed/Loan.git`

 ### Usage
-- After download To local Machine move to Loan directory then open it on terminal(Mac/Linux)/ Cmd(windows)
+- After download To local Machine move to Loan directory then open it on terminal(Mac/Linux) or Cmd(windows)
   * Windows
     in cmd
     - for first solution Type : ```loan_1.py```